Twin Peaks Prop – Currier and Ives at the Double R Diner

 Twin Peaks Prop Identification - Currier and Ives at the Double R Diner

-For the final episode of Season 2, the image returns to its original location.
+For the final episode of the second season, the image returns to its original location.

 AUTUMN IN NEW ENGLAND IMAGE AT THE DOUBLE R DINER